upachler/ws170120-ctl/README.md

 ## Description

 This Rust application provides cross-platform USB communication to adjust the brightness of Waveshare WS170120 displays.
-It uses the `nusb` crate for cross-platform USB functionality and implements the same USB protocol as the original Python implementation.
+It uses the `hidapi` crate for cross-platform USB functionality and implements the same USB protocol as the original Python implementation.

 ## Features